Oyelowo/surreal-orm/rust/surreal-orm/docs/en/src/parameters.md

 ## Advanced Parameter Name Creation

-For those requiring further customization, the `create_param_name!()` macro is available.
+For those requiring further customization, the `create_param_name_fn!()` macro is available.
 This macro not only aids in generating custom parameter names but also supports field traversal using parameter paths.
 Typically though, you will use this with the `define_param` statement when you want to define a constant global variable.
 However, in a typical `let statement` (e.g used within the